MAT34525/A4S1_WMLMS/README.md

 ### User : **Song Search**

 The logged user is directly redirected to the song and artist searching page.
-On this page, he can search for music using the Track radio button, type his searched song (no SQLI protection here...) and search for it using the dedicated button.
-Once the list is loaded from the database, the user can click on a song and a small player will appear so he can listen to it (no XSS protection here also...).
+On this page, he can search for music using the Track radio button, type his searched song and search for it using the dedicated button.
+Once the list is loaded from the database, the user can click on a song and a small player will appear so he can listen to it.

 ![alt text](NodeJS_React/Readme_Resources/UG_User_Track_Search.png)